libreobjet/open-guide/designing.md

 #### Digital Tools for fabrication

-Since the very first industrial manufacture machine "the spinnig jenny" the human being has been looking for improving the automatic fabrication processes  in order to reach faster and more precise results.
-Thanks to the digital revolution that started in the middle of the previous century, nowadays we can program machines by computer to fabricate tangible object by defining them digitally.
-At first, this kind of technology was only accesible to professional industry, but in the last decades it has began a democratization process of this technologies, so they has began accesible for everybody.

-Some of this tools has been reduced in size, dirtiness and noissiness, so has became, somehow, lets say, domestic.
-In other cases, the tools are still being  big, dirty and/or noisy, but there has appear a new kind of spaces in our cities that makes them accesible to the non professional people, like, for example, the fablabs.
-In the following lines we will explain you the diferent tools of digital fabrication that you can use for fabricating open source designs that has been defined digitally.

 **CNC router: **
 *"A CNC router is a computer controlled cutting machine related to the hand held router used for cutting various hard materials, such as wood, composites, aluminium, steel, plastics, and foams.
 CNC stands for computer numerical control.
 CNC routers can perform the tasks of many carpentry shop machines such as the panel saw, the spindle moulder, and the boring machine.
 They can also cut mortises and tenons.